 Prologis (PLD) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Prologis as it approaches its next earnings report date.
-In that report, analysts expect Prologis to post earnings of $1.12 per share.
-This would mark year-over-year growth of 10.89%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.1 billion, up 8.84% from the year-ago period.
+Investors will be hoping for strength from Prologis as it approaches its next earnings release.
+On that day, Prologis is projected to report earnings of $1.12 per share, which would represent year-over-year growth of 10.89%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.1 billion, up 8.84% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.15 per share and revenue of $4.52 billion, which would represent changes of +24.1% and +9%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.15 per share and revenue of $4.52 billion.
+These totals would mark changes of +24.1% and +9%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Prologis.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Prologis.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-In terms of valuation, Prologis is currently trading at a Forward P/E ratio of 21.7.
-This represents a premium compared to its industry's average Forward P/E of 12.25.
+Digging into valuation, Prologis currently has a Forward P/E ratio of 21.42.
+For comparison, its industry has an average Forward P/E of 12.25, which means Prologis is trading at a premium to the group.

-Investors should also note that PLD has a PEG ratio of 2.22 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Other was holding an average PEG ratio of 2.19 at yesterday's closing price.
+We can also see that PLD currently has a PEG ratio of 2.19.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+PLD's industry had an average PEG ratio of 2.19 as of yesterday's close.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.